safety and softness:

 keep it nice, simple and snug

 There's so much cute stuff out there, it can be tempting to buy it all.
 Try not to over-decorate, as your little one will grow out of it in a few years and you'll have to start again.
 A neutral colour and a few adorable accessories should do the trick for now.
-So baby doesn't get too hot or too, use a room thermometer to check that the room stays at a comfortable 16-20 degrees.
+So baby doesn't get too hot or too cold, use a room thermometer to check that the room stays at a comfortable 16-20 degrees.

 check your standards